🥇 Zinc for Menopause: Key Benefits for Immunity & Hormones

 - Zinc and Mental Health: Research links zinc levels to depression and anxiety.
 Journals such as Psychological Medicine and Nutritional Neuroscience often publish on this topic.

-- Explore platforms like PubMed or Google Scholar for additional studies on zinc and menopause.
+- Explore platforms like PubMed or PubMed for additional studies on zinc and menopause.

 To support bone health naturally, Calcium and Flax Seeds may be beneficial alongside Zinc.